ronquiaj/ronquiaj/README.md

 ## Experience
 - ### Software Engineering Intern:
     For the summer of 2021, I'm currently working with Metronet - a fiber optic telecommunication company based in Evansville, Indiana.
-My task is to help design the user interface for the employees.
+My task is to help design the user interface for the field technicians, and that involves technologies such as NodeJS, React, Typescript, GraphQL, React Storybooks, Github, and SOAP APIs.
-- ### Programming Teaching Assistant
+- ### Programming Teaching Assistant:
+    I have a semesters experience of being an intro to computer science teaching assistant, and will be continuing the position for my last year of college.
+What I do is grade student programs and answer basic programming and object-oriented programming questions.
 - ### Residential Assistant
+    While not being related to programming, I've developed strong teamwork and communication skills by being an RA, which are soft skills that are valuable in the programming world.
 <!--
 **ronquiaj/ronquiaj** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.